DamienVauchel/console-logger/README.md

 ## Use

-This library is an easy-to-use one.
+This library is an easy-to-use and light one.

 ```php
 use DvConsoleLogger\ConsoleLogger;